 The anticipation of starting a new school can impact on mental health many months before they make the transition.
-In a **study carried out by Bath University, levels of the stress hormone, cortisol, were measured in children who were starting primary school.
+In a study carried out by the University of Bath, levels of the stress hormone, cortisol, were measured in children who were starting primary school.
 It found that their cortisol levels were already high several months before starting the new term, indicating that the children seemed to be responding to the anticipation of starting school long before the actual event.

 As one of the largest providers of residential school trips, we at YHA believe building resilience through outdoor adventure is key to helping young people effectively deal with adversity and change in both year 6 and beyond.